LEAD PAINT REMOVAL SERVICE

 If you suspect that your home has lead paint, you need to have it tested by a certified professional to determine the right course of action.
-Some home owners tend to use some test kits from hardware stores, but these kits don’t always provide the right assessment of the lead in your house.
+Some homeowners tend to use test kits from hardware stores, but these kits don’t always provide the right assessment of the lead in your house.
 If you plan to renovate your house–especially if it’s built before the lead paint ban–then it’s very important to test for lead paint before getting started with interior finishing.
 Work with the lead paint experts and contact All Clear Environmental today to get started.
 We can help answer any questions you may have about the lead paint removal process and offer free inspections and estimates for our services.

-Lead paint is harmful and has some serious lasting effects on human health according to the recent scientific studies which proved the danger of exposure to lead paint.
-The people most affected by the exposure to lead paint are children and have a higher chance of long term health effects.
+Lead paint is harmful and has some serious lasting effects on human health according to recent scientific studies which proved the danger of exposure to lead paint.
+The people most affected by exposure to lead paint are children and have a higher chance of long-term health effects.
 Lead paint is a poisonous material and that’s why it’s recommended to have your paint tested and treated as soon as possible.